spring-projects/spring-webflow/CONTRIBUTING.md

 1. Do not end the subject line with a period
 1. Keep the subject line to 50 characters or less if possible
 1. Wrap lines in the body at 72 characters or less
-1. Mention associated JIRA issue(s) at the end of the commit comment, prefixed with "Issue: " as above
+1. Mention associated GitHub issue(s) at the end of the commit comment, prefixed with "Issue: " as above
 1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now